mrgaaron/docs/reference/Sensor.md

 keys (e.g. ["temp1", "temp2", ... ]).

 Sensor attributes should describe the specific sensor, rather than the device as a whole.
-If the attribute isn't sensor-specific, it should be a device attribute.
+If an attribute isn't sensor-specific, it should be a device attribute.